CityWebConsultants/Iris/readme.md

 **Example message:**
 ```
+{ '_id': '_aEfb2c23e3243d',
-{ 'author': '_5aErt33eB',
+  'author': '_5aErt33eB',
   'group': '_ZS3sd234h',
-  'timestamp': 1416316536,
   'content': {},
 }
 ```
 Note that this message contains no content; it is nothing but a base object ready to have data such as a text message or file transfer request added to it by the relevant module.
-A text message might have content resembling `content: {text: "Example message body"}`.
+A text message might have content resembling `content: {text: "Example message body"}` or `{file-remote: "http://localhost/file.ext"}`.

+The generation of IDs is the responsibility of the database handler module.

 Files
 -----